European Association for Research on Learning and Instruction

 The European Association for Research on Learning and Instruction (EARLI) was founded at Leuven University (Belgium) in 1985 to support research in the field of learning and instruction.
 The association's main activities include a Biennial, international Conference, support of research groups such as SIGs, E-CER and EFGs and journal outlets for educational researchers in Europe.
-This non-profit membership association has about 2,500 members from over 60 different countries, both European and beyond.
+This non-profit membership association has about 2,500 members from over 60 countries, both European and beyond.
 The five best represented countries within EARLI's membership are Germany, The Netherlands, United Kingdom, United States and Finland.

 Researchers can join the association through annual membership.
 On top of their general membership, EARLI supports several Special Interest Groups (SIG).
 These SIGs allow a smaller group of EARLI members to discuss specific educational themes.
 The main goal of the SIGs is to improve communication between researchers active in a similar field.
 Each SIG is governed by two coordinators who are assisted by a Junior Coordinator.
 Since the foundation of EARLI in 1985, 27 SIGs have been formed, covering a wide range of educational topics.

 EARLI's sister organisation EAPRIL was formally founded in 2009 to "make practice and research in lifelong learning interact, collaborate and benefit from each other's strength."